RobbieW69/7DTD-Mods-A21/README.md

 + All skill perks now only cost 1 point.
 + You gain 5 skill points per level.
 + Rule One Cardio now increased values even more.
++ Pain Tolerance updated to not allow you to be knocked down with max level.
++ Miner 69'er updated to do more block damage.
++ Mother Load updated to give more exp while mining.
++ The Brawler now does more damage than before.
++ Level Gates added back, still only requires 1 skill point to buy skills.
 + Can now craft level 6 items.
 + Living off the land now significantly increases crop yeilds.
 + ExpPenalty for dying set to 0.